Cray-HPE/docs-csm/operations/spire/Enable_TPM_node_attestation.md

 ### Disable TPM attestation on management nodes

-To disable the TPM attestation on management nodes the `spire-agent.conf` file must be returned to its original configuration on each node TPM attestation is turned on.
+To disable the TPM attestation on management nodes, the `spire-agent.conf` file must be returned to its original configuration on each node where TPM attestation is turned on.
 Then a new join token must be created and the node then needs to be joined to Spire.